adelatour11/codebarr/readme.md

 Ensure that your Lidarr instance is reachable and the API key is valid.

-_rootFolderPath_, _qualityProfileId_, _metadataProfileId_ must exist in Lidarr.
-_monitored_ and _monitorNewItems_ control which releases are downloaded.
-_searchForMissingAlbums_ enables automatic search for missing albums.

 ### 3. Run the Application

 Start Flask: